simoncblyth/opticks/docs/examples.rst

-The G4OKTest executable will use the geometry identified by the OPTICKS_KEY envvar or will create the geometry directly from GDML file identified by the "--gdmlpath" argument.
+The G4OKTest executable will use the geometry identified by the OPTICKS_KEY envvar or will create the geometry directly from GDML file identified by the `--gdmlpath` argument (NB there are two dashes before almost all commandline options used by Opticks but the html conversion and also email clients are sometimes double-dash challenged).

 CerenkovMinimal : Extended Example